firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://virbl.bit.nl/download/virbl.dnsbl.bit.nl.txt).

-The last time downloaded was found to be dated: Thu Jun  4 23:52:03 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun  5 00:52:03 UTC 2015.

 The ipset `virbl` has **10** entries, **10** unique IPs.